-8.11 Sample and Hold
+8.12 Sample and Hold

 The main application for a sample and hold, is to hold a value stable while an ADC is performing a conversion.
 Some applications require multiple signals to be sampled simultaneously, such as for power calculations (V and I).
+PSoC Creator offers a sample and hold component to support this function.

 Figure 8-14.
-Sample and Hold Topology (Φ 1 and Φ 2 are opposite phases of a clock)
+Sample and Hold Topology ( $\Phi$ 1 and $\Phi$ 2 are opposite phases of a clock)

-8.11.1 Down Mixer
+8.12.1 Down Mixer

-The SC/CT block can be used as a mixer to down convert an input signal.
+The S+H can be used as a mixer to down convert an input signal.
 This circuit is a high bandwidth passive sample network that can sample input signals up to 14 MHz.
 This sampled value is then held using the opamp with a maximum clock rate of 4 MHz.
 The output frequency is at the difference between the input frequency and the highest integer multiple of the Local Oscillator that is less than the input.

-8.11.2 First Order Modulator - SC Mode
+8.12.2 First Order Modulator - SC Mode

-A first order modulator is constructed by placing the SC/CT block in an integrator mode and using a comparator to provide a 1-bit feedback to the input.
+A first order modulator is constructed by placing the switched capacitor block in an integrator mode and using a comparator to provide a 1-bit feedback to the input.
 Depending on this bit, a reference voltage is either subtracted or added to the input signal.
 The block output is the output of the comparator and not the integrator in the modulator case.
 The signal is downshifted and buffered and then processed by a decimator to make a delta-sigma converter or a counter to make an incremental converter.
 The accuracy of the sampled data from the first-order modulator is determined from several factors.

-The main application for this modulator is for a low-frequency ADC with high accuracy.
-Applications include strain gauges, thermocouples, precision voltage, and current measurement.
+The main application for this modulator is for a low frequency ADC with high accuracy.
+Applications include strain gauges, thermocouples, precision voltage, and current measurement